vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

    - **Beginning** $O(n)$ — because removing the first element requires shifting all remaining elements one position to the left to fill the gap.
    - **Middle** $O(n)$ — because removing an element from the middle requires shifting all elements after the deletion point one position to the left.
    - **End** $O(1)$ — because deleting the last element is a simple operation that doesn't require any shifting, making it a constant-time operation.
- - **Other** — while more operations exist, they are generally not considered core functionalities to pick a container for.
+- **Other** — while additional operations exist, they are generally not considered core functionalities for container selection.

 ---
 🧠 **Space Expenses:**